tn74/MTurkAnnotationTool/readme.md

 1. Place images you would like to annotate in a folder inside ```toWeb/images/```
 2. Firebase deploys your site
 3. ```publish()```, a function inside ```pubfolderhits.py``` is called and publishes a HIT to MTurk using your IAM user's API keys.
 	- ```pubfolderhits.py``` contains all the functions related to creating hits.
-If you want to change HIT parameters go to
+If you want to change HIT parameters go to publishHit inside pubfolderhits.py and edit properties like below near line 50
 		- Compensation for HIT
 		- Location Restrictions for a HIT